Room Parent FAQ

 - In accordance with the district’s wellness policy, as well as state and federal regulations, any foods or beverages served to students during the school day must meet a certain set of nutritional standards.
 Be sure to follow the APS guidelines for any snacks brought into classroom parties or events (*this link is currently broken on the APS website, we’ve reached out to them to update it, in the meantime see below for a graphic we had made that outlined the details*).
 APS also provides catering for classroom parties!
 Click here to learn more or to place an order.

-- Parking on party days can be tricky, come early and don’t park in the lot where parents line up for parent pickup if its an afternoon party or you may get stuck.
+- Parking on party days can be tricky, come early and don’t park in the lot where parents line up for parent pickup if it’s an afternoon party or you may get stuck.

 - No matter what grade you’re working with, be sure to take and save photos for the 5th grade yearbook!
 If you want to share them with the parents, please do so through the classroom teacher only so that they may adhere to any parent requests to omit their child(ren) from photo distributions.